Ian Happ Player Props: Cubs vs. Dodgers

 Ian Happ At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks fifth, and he is 20th in the league in slugging.
+- Among qualified batters in MLB play, his batting average ranks 38th, his on-base percentage ranks 13th, and he is 33rd in the league in slugging.

-- In 12 games played this season, he has gone deep in two of them.
+- In 13 games played this year, he has gone deep in two of them.

-- In five games this season (41.7%), Happ has picked up an RBI, including two games with multiple runs batted in.
+- Happ has driven in a run in five games this season (38.5%), including two games with multiple runs batted in.

-- In seven of 12 games this season, he has scored, including multiple runs once.
+- He has scored at least once seven times this season (53.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.